-Marjorie Lotfi shortlisted for the Forward Prize for Best First Collection 2024
+Marjorie Lotfi wins the Forward Prize for Best First Collection 2024

-Marjorie Lotfi shortlisted for the Forward Prize for Best First Collection 2024
+Marjorie Lotfi wins the Forward Prize for Best First Collection 2024

-Marjorie Lotfi's first book-length collection, The Wrong Person to Ask, is on the five-book shortlist for the Felix Dennis Prize for Best First Collection 2024, one of the Forward Prizes.
-The shortlists were announced at an event at Rich Mix London on the evening of 17 July 2024.
+Marjorie Lotfi's first book-length collection, The Wrong Person to Ask, has won the Felix Dennis Prize for Best First Collection 2024, one of the Forward Prizes.
+The all-female winners of the 2024 Forward Prizes for Poetry were announced at Gala Theatre Durham last night, 10 October 2024, opening the Durham Book Festival.

-The Wrong Person to Ask was published by Bloodaxe books in October 2023, and was a joint winner of the inaugural James Berry Poetry Prize.
-It was a Poetry Book Society Special Commendation for Winter 2023.
+The Wrong Person to Ask was published by Bloodaxe Books in October 2023.
+It was a joint winner of the inaugural James Berry Poetry Prize and a Poetry Book Society Special Commendation for Winter 2023.
+It is also on the longlist for the poetry category of the Saltire Book Awards 2024.

 The Forward Prizes for Poetry are the most influential awards for new poetry in the UK and Ireland, honouring fresh voices alongside internationally established names.
 First awarded in 1992, over the last three decades the prizes have celebrated some of the most recognised names in contemporary poetry.
 There are now four prizes: Best Collection (£10,000), Best First Collection (£5,000), Best Single Poem – Written (£1,000) and Best Single Poem – Performed (£1,000).
 The fourth category was added in 2023.

-The judges for the Forward Prizes in 2024 are actor, presenter and poet Craig Charles (Chair), and poets and writers Alycia Pirmohamed, Vanessa Kisuule, Daniel Sluman and Jane Clarke.
+The judges for the Forward Prizes in 2024 were actor, presenter and poet Craig Charles, and poets and writers Alycia Pirmohamed, Vanessa Kisuule, Daniel Sluman and Jane Clarke.
+Chair of Judges Craig Charles said:

 Full details of all the shortlisted titles are on the Forward Prize website here.